passbolt/passbolt_help/_posts/hosting/installation/2018-04-10-hosting-install-vm-pro.md

 - Passbolt Pro preinstalled
 - certbot
 - haveged to fill the entropy pool faster
-- Scripts to easy managing SSL setup of the VM

 ## 1. Getting started with Passbolt Pro VM